-Has the pandemic caused created you to fall behind on filing your federal income tax return or paying your federal IRS taxes?
+Has the pandemic caused created you to fall behind on filing your federal income tax year return or paying your federal IRS tax liabilities?
 If it has, you are not the only one looking for IRS back tax relief.

 More than 22 million taxpayers in the United States had either failed to file a current tax return or are behind in paying their IRS taxes due and that was before the pandemic hit.

-This relief ranged from postponing certain payments related to Installment Agreements and Offers in Compromise to the collection and limiting certain enforcement actions.
+This relief ranged from postponing certain installment payments related to Installment Agreements and Offers in Compromise to the collection and limiting certain enforcement actions.

 Past-Due tax returns were still due and the IRS "continued its work to secure unfiled tax returns" but told taxpayers' in an official statement that they "should file any delinquent 2018 return (and their 2019 return) on or before July 15, 2020" thus moving the April 15th deadline and extending the filing season.

 Mission-critical functions continued with certain IRS services such as live assistance on telephones, processing paper tax returns, and responding to correspondence were and still are extremely limited.

 Current year Tax return bills did not go away and unpaid taxes for prior years still accrued penalties and interest.